 A family came to us last fall because their water “smelled like farts” and they were sick of replacing inexpensive carbon filters ever week or two.
 While carbon filtration is a great base technology to use in a wide range of applications, inexpensive cartridges use low quality filtration media with very low capacities for hydrogen sulfide.
 Unfortunately, (or fortunately… depending on how you look at it), it’s obvious when a filter becomes saturated with hydrogen sulfide… because the rotten egg smell comes back…immediately… in full force.

 We ended up formulating a custom water filter for this customer with an extra high capacity for hydrogen sulfide, and the difference was dramatic.
 Instead of switching out cheap carbon filters every 10-14 days, the customer was able to use the same Hydroviv filter for 6 months, which saved them a great deal of money in replacement filter costs, not to mention the added convenience of not having to change out a filter every 10 days!
 It was great to get the excited monthly email updates from the user, letting us know that the filters were still going strong!
-Once they were confident that we could solve their problem, the customer also purchased some shower filters to fix rotten egg smells in the bathroom!
+Once they were confident that we could solve their problem, the customer also purchased some shower head water filters to fix rotten egg smells in the bathroom!

 Update: August 8, 2017: After over a year of R&D, we are thrilled to announce that we have launched a whole house water filter that is purpose-built to eliminate the rotten egg smell from all of the water that enters your home!

 Related Articles5 Things That Most People Don't Know About Their Well Water

 Why TDS Meters Tell You Nothing About Lead, Arsenic, or Chromium 6

 What Everyone Needs To Know About Chromium 6 In Drinking Water